 A special or unique zip code is assigned to government agencies, large-scale corporations, universities, and high-volume receivers.

-3. You live in a new street address
+3. You live at a new street address

-If you live in such a location, your residence address will differ from your mailbox.
+Your residence address will differ from your mailbox if you live in such a location.
 So if you want an online store to deliver mail to your doorstep, you have to give them your house address rather than your mailing address.

 4. Military addresses